fido-device-onboard/pri-fidoiot/README.md

 - `serviceinfo`: It contains implementations for Owner and Device ServiceInfo.

-- `storage`: It contains SQL based storage implementations for Fido IoT Servers.
+- `storage`: It contains SQL based storage implementations for FDO PRI Servers.

 ## Building FDO PRI source